-We continually upgrade and expand all facets of the hardware and software environment to enable our students to keep pace with technology.
-Students have ample access to personal computers thraughout the campus.
-Over 100 personal computers are available for use including, 21 laptops in the library, six laptops for commuters, 14 computers in the residence halls, and four computer labs containing 67 computers.
+All facets of the hardware and software environment are upgraded and expanded to enable our students to keep pace with technology.
+Students have ample access to personal computers throughout the campus.
+Over 100 personal computers are available for use including: 21 laptops in the library, 6 laptops for commuters, 14 computers in the residence halls, and four computer labs containing 67 computers.
+Wireless access is provided in both the library and Banks Student Life Center.
 In addition, there is a wireless computer teaching lab for up to 21 students in the library.
 Each computer has Microsoft Office (Word, Excel, Access, Powerpoint) available.
-All residence halls and labs are wired for connection to the campus network and Internet.
-Each student is provided with a CM Central Portal account by which they will have access to an e-mail account, calendar, current semester courses, clubs and committees, their own personal headlines, and are able to receive personal and campus announcements.
-Also, students are able to access their current semester grades, academic record profile information, billing data, and class schedule on-line.
-The student technology help desk handles student computer problems, residential internet connections, Cable TV, and campus phone line issues.
+All residence halls are wired providing each student with his/her own connection to the campus network.
+The labs are wired for connection to the campus network and Internet as well.
+Students are provided with a portal account by which they will have access to an e-mail account, calendar, current semester courses, clubs and committees, their own personal headlines, and are able to receive personal and campus announcements.
+Also, students are able to access their current semester grades, academic record, profile information, billing data, and class schedule, and register for courses online.
+The student technology help desk handles all commuter/residential student computer problems, residential internet connections, cable TV, and campus phone line issues.
+The help desk also provides a free antivirus program to all residential students.